-Graduates of the 12-month program will be awarded a Technical Certificate of Surgical Technology.
 The Associate of Applied Science Degree in Surgical Technology will be awarded the successful graduate of the 24-month program.
 Qualified graduates may apply to the National Board of Surgical Technology and Surgical Assisting (NBSTSA), to take the Surgical Technologist Certifying Examination to become a Certified Surgical Technologist.

 The Surgical Technology program produces surgical technologists to meet the needs of hospitals and other health facilities in the nine-county region of Holmes Community College as well as surrounding counties.
 The program provides education in the applied roles of all aspects of surgical technology, including the role of second assistant and circulator, to both traditional and non-traditional students to serve as a member of the surgical team to assist in delivering patient care and to assume appropriate responsibilities before, during and after surgery.

 2020 – 100%

 Surgical Technology Continuance & Graduation